 Most babies with a cleft of the palate will have specialised cleft feeding equipment supplied to them by their speech language therapist.
-After surgery, most babies will be able to resume feeding with a Pigeon teat (soft side up) or sipper cup.
+After surgery, most babies will be able to resume feeding with their specialised feeding bottle/teat or sipper cup.
 It is important that babies do not have any harder teats in their mouths at this time so dummies and normal teats should not be used.

-For more information about Kidz First Children’s Hospital and what to bring in to hospital see the A-Z guide for Kidz First Children's Hospital Information Booklet and Patient Information for Admission into Hospital for Cleft Care.
+For more information about Kidz First Children’s Hospital and what to bring in to hospital see the A-Z guide for Kidz First Children's Hospital Information Booklet on the Kidz First website (this is being updated).

 Back to top

 For more information, view Ear, Nose and Throat (ENT) Information